nickdchristian/stratum/README.md

-# Stratum (stm)
+# Strato (sto)

-**Stratum** is an extensible, opinionated command-line interface (CLI) for auditing AWS infrastructure.
-It bridges the gap between security compliance and cloud cost optimization (FinOps).
+**Strato** is an extensible, opinionated command-line interface (CLI) for auditing AWS infrastructure.

-Built with **Python**, **Typer**, and **Boto3**, Stratum provides a modular framework to scan AWS services for specific risks and inefficiencies without the overhead of heavy compliance platforms.
+Built with **Python**, **Typer**, and **Boto3**, Strato provides a modular framework to scan AWS services for specific risks and inefficiencies without the overhead of heavy compliance platforms.

 ## Core Capabilities

 * **Multi-Domain Architecture:** A unified interface designed to support diverse auditing domains.
 While currently focused on security and cost, the framework is built to expand into compliance, operations, and reliability checks.
-* **Extensible Architecture:** Built on a plugin-based design, allowing seamless addition of new services without altering core logic.
+* **Extensible Architecture:** Built on a modular design, allowing seamless addition of new services without altering core logic.
 * **Safe Defaults:** Strictly read-only operations.
-Stratum analyzes resources but never modifies configurations without explicit user intervention.
+Strato analyzes resources but never modifies configurations.
 * **Developer-First Output:** Clean, structured terminal output designed for quick scanning by engineers, not just auditors.

 ## Currently Supported Services